ShonBC/Perception_Project_2_Histogram_Equalization_and_Lane_Detection/README.md

     Program Summary:

         Use histogram equalization techniques to enhance the contrast and improve the visual appearance of a video.
-        The program will show histogram equalization applied to a grayscal video as well as the color video (by splitting the vidoe into its 3 color channels, using histogram equalization, then combining the color channels), as well as a gamma correction technique to adjust contrast.
+        The program will show histogram equalization applied to a gray scale video as well as the color video (by splitting the video into its 3 color channels, using histogram equalization, then combining the color channels), as well as a gamma correction technique to adjust contrast.

 lane_detection_data_1.py: